 How to make feathered Angel Wings

-Before starting this tutorial be sure to subscribe to my bimonthly newsletter to be the first to see my latest projects.
+Before we dive into this tutorial, be sure to subscribe to my bimonthly newsletter to be the first to see my latest projects.
 You can also follow me on Pinterest and Facebook where I also include my unique mixed-media art projects.

 *This post may contain affiliate links.
 This means I earn a small commission on links used at no extra cost to you.
 Please see my disclosure policy for more information.**